cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 ...
 ```

-The first button id that i should click on is 21.
-Knowing that the flag starts with `SECCON{` i know that the first char is `S` and its id is 21, by looking at the button layout i tried to guess the alphabet.
+The first button that I should click on is 21.
+Knowing that the flag starts with `SECCON{`, I know that the first char is `S` with ID 21.
+I looked at the button layout to decode the alphabet:
 ```js
 1 2 3 4 5 6 7 8 9 0
 Q W E R T Y U I O P
 A S D F G H J K L {
 Z X C V B N M _ - }
 ```

-And oh well, when i tried to concat it to one string `1234567890QWERTYUIOPASDFGHJKL{ZXCVBNM_-}` and find `S` there i got
+And oh well, when I concatenated it to a single string `1234567890QWERTYUIOPASDFGHJKL{ZXCVBNM_-}`
+and searched for `S` there, I got:
 ```py
 >>> '1234567890QWERTYUIOPASDFGHJKL{ZXCVBNM_-}'.find('S')
 21
 >>>
 ```

-So what i did is i just grabbed all the button IDs and converted them to the chars using this alphabet.
+All I had left to do is to just grab all the button IDs
+and convert them to characters using this alphabet:
 ```py
 ALPHABET = '1234567890QWERTYUIOPASDFGHJKL{ZXCVBNM_-}'
 FLAG: str = ''